Overview

 As noted in the introduction, there is a growing world-wide trend of people seeking to walk interesting long distance trails end-to-end.
 The Perth-Peel coastal trail offers that opportunity.
 I have created sections for end-to-end walkers that would allow the continuous parts* of this coastal walk to be completed in 11 days.

-*NOTE: At the time of writing (January 2026) the continuous part of this trail is from Burns Beach to Tims Thicket, although the beach and foreshore adjacencies to the Kwinana industrial area cannot be accessed.
+*NOTE: At the time of writing (January 2026) the continuous part of this trail is from Jindalee to Tims Thicket, although the beach and foreshore adjacencies to the Kwinana industrial area and the Henderson Marine Complex cannot be accessed.

 The sections were selected based on the following three criteria: